 - To enhance learning and development; more specifically, to develop in each participant greater self-knowledge and leadership competence

-- To facilitate positive social change at an institution or in the community
+- To facilitate positive social change within institutions and the community

-- To undertake actions which will help the institution/community to function more effectively and humanely
+- To undertake actions which will help institutions and communities to function more effectively and humanely

 Components of the Leadership Development Model:

 The approach to leadership development for the Social Change Model is embedded in collaboration and is concerned with fostering positive social change.
 The model examines leadership development from three different perspectives: